Do you know the signs your cat needs more attention?

 John Bradshaw, a well-known anthrozoologist studying cat behavior, believes cats look at humans as big, useless cats and may paw at them to show and ask for love.

-While these signs are usually an indication of the cat feeling a little lonely and less loved, it may often be a sign of something more serious, such as an illness.
+While these signs are usually an indication of the cat feeling a little lonely and less loved, they may often be a sign of something more serious, such as an illness.

 If you see any of these signs your cat needs attention and they don’t go away despite a lot more cuddles and snuggling, it might be time for a visit to the vet.

-Have you seen any of these signs your cat needs attention from you?
-Share below!
+Have you seen any of these signs your cat wants attention from you?
+Share in the comments below!

 Nicole is one of the writers here on CatVills.
 She’s been a cat lover most of her life and-at one point- counted five felines as part of her family.
 Today, she’s proud cat mom to two indoor kitties and caregiver for a slew of ferals.